-Fukuoka is one of the biggest city in Kyushu but I found it to be less lively than, say, Tokyo and Osaka.
-That changes once the night falls though, as the city becomes much more vibrant with nightlife, and most importantly – Yatai stalls.
+Fukuoka is one of the biggest city in Kyushu but upon arriving at Hakata Station, I found it to be less lively than Tokyo and Osaka.
+That all changes once the night falls though, as the city becomes much more vibrant with nightlife, and most importantly – Yatai stalls.

 What is Fukuoka Yatai Stalls?